 Enough digression about the adult competitions and back to the youth comps.
 After competing at two local comps, the competitors automatically advance to the home Regional Championship.
 This year bouldering for our regional comp is in December at Stone Summit, Kennesaw, Georgia.

 The competition for Regional Championship is much more formal than the local comp.
 The competitors are assigned to a competition time.
 If they are not yet competing, the competitors are required to be in isolation until they are called out to compete.
-Once compete, they have 4 minutes to complete a route.
+Once complete, they have 4 minutes to complete a route.
 In general, the competitors have 3 to 5 routes to climb for the whole comp.
-If there is a tie, there will be a tie breaker routes in the evening to break the tie.
-It’s a long day from sometimes 7am to 7pm.
+If there is a tie, there will be tie-breaker routes in the evening to break the tie.
+It’s a long day from sometimes from 7 am to 7 pm.

 After divisional is National.
-To be invited for National Championship, the competitors must be the top six of their age and gender category in a divisional comp.
+To be invited to National Championship, the competitors must be the top six of their age and gender category in a divisional comp.

 My son has achieved as high as Divisional Championship so far.
 We have members in our Aiguille team who have been invited to the World Championships in the past years.
 It is an amazing opportunity and can get expensive.

 This is the general information on youth climbing competition for bouldering.
 If there are any questions or comments, please feel free to leave them below.

 Significant Changes 2019-2020 Bouldering Season (September 1, 2019)